 - 1 sprig curry leaves

-- 1 tbsp jaggery (can use regular or brown sugar instead)
+- 1 tablespoon jaggery (can use regular or brown sugar instead)

 - Salt to taste